 How many after-school cooking classes do you teach?
 We currently teach 9 classes per week in after school programs around Brooklyn and Manhattan to students ages 4-12.
 Classes have between 5 and 12 students and run for an hour or an hour and a half depending on the school’s schedule.

 What programming do you offer over the summer?
 During the summer we offer a Food + Garden Summer Camp.
 Camp covers the gamut of the food cycle from sprouting seeds and harvesting fresh food from rooftop gardens, to writing our very own cookbooks.
 Along the way we’ll explore farmer’s markets, create our own savory pickles and sweet jams, and make delicious ice cream from scratch!
 We will also take trips to master chocolate and ice-cream makers, tour underground cheese caves, learn expert kitchen skills from local chefs, play frisbee in the park, and go berry picking at summer’s peak!
 For more information click here.

 What is on your menu?
 Our menu offers a plethora of options to satisfy growing children.
-Our meals are full of grains, legumes, veggies, healthy fats, fresh fruit and naturally raised meat and poultry.
+Our meals are full of whole grains, legumes, veggies, healthy fats, fresh fruit and naturally raised meat and poultry.
 Click here for our monthly menu, and here to learn more about our sourcing.

 How many staff members are on your team?
 We have approximately 40 staff including food service, kitchen, transportation and management staff.

 What are the qualifications of your team?
 Do your servers receive special training?
 Our team holds varied backgrounds both from an educational and cultural standpoint.
 The qualities we look for in our team are a passion for healthy eating, the ability to provide a nurturing environment for the children in our school communities, and the skills to provide excellent customer service.
 Our food service staff receive trainings on how to provide great service as well as guidance on understanding food allergies, sensitivities, strategies for children to try different foods, and working with picky eaters.